Easy 4-Ingredient Chia Pudding

 This post may include affiliate links.
 Thank you for your support.

-Chia pudding is the perfect healthy breakfast or snack to meal prep for the week.
-It’s creamy, satisfying and loaded with protein, fiber and omega-3s.
-Vegan, gluten-free, paleo and keto.
+This chia seed pudding recipe is the perfect breakfast or snack to meal prep for the week.
+It’s creamy, satisfying and loaded with protein and fiber.

-Let’s talk chia pudding!
-If you haven’t tried chia pudding before, now is the time.
-It’s the perfect healthy breakfast or snack to meal prep and it’s super easy to make!
+If you haven’t tried chia seed pudding before, now is the time!
+It’s the perfect healthy breakfast or snack to meal prep for the week and it’s super easy to make.

-To make chia pudding, you really only need two simple ingredients: chia seeds and milk.
-I like using non-dairy options like almond milk, oat milk or coconut milk, but any type of milk will work.
-Once you have the basic recipe you can add spices, sweetener and toppings to really boost the flavor of your pudding!
+• milk – I like using non-dairy options like almond milk, oat milk or coconut milk, but any type of milk will work.

 1. The process of making chia pudding is so easy!
 The first step is to stir together your chia seeds and milk in a mason jar or bowl.
 I usually do 3-4 Tablespoons of chia seeds to 1 cup of liquid.